Neel-108/samai-legal-analysis/QA/about.md

-This folder contains the adversarial QA report for SAMAI across all versions.
+This folder contains the adversarial QA report for SAMAI and real Lawyer usage transcript.